 One of the search returns mentioned above leads to an article from a SaaS provider.
 Their IVR best-practices piece begins by pointing out a common “balancing act” of weighing delighting customers versus reducing operational costs.
 This is a common mistake many companies make with their IVR design by emphasizing cost reduction as the impetus for voice automation.
 Doing so is a company-first approach to IVR development, and it’s tantamount to “worst-practices.”

 Repeat after me, “Customer First.”
-The unexpected truth is that by embracing a customer-first-focus and giving your callers the best-in-class IVR experience, you will reduce your costs.
+Do it again, “Customer First!”
+The unexpected truth is that by embracing a customer-first-focus and giving your callers the best-in-class self-service automation experience, you will reduce your costs.
 Delighted customers are the easiest and most cost-efficient to handle.
 So get into the mind of your customers, understand their journey, and why they’re calling.
 Plan the path of no resistance (not least resistance) to make their journey short and productive.
 Eliminate confusion, deliver answers efficiently, and provide clear paths to humans if more assistance is needed.

 So now that you’re thinking about your customers first, here are some tactics to deliver on a customer-first IVR system.